Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best place Hatyari khoh near Indore

 Best season: Monsoon (July to September).
-The waterfall only comes alive during rains.
+The waterfall only comes alive during rain.
 In other months, it’s more about the gorge views.

 What it costs: No official entry fee.
 If you hire a local villager as a guide, expect to pay ₹200–300.

-• There are not any stalls at the site, so I always pack snacks and water.
+• There are no stalls at the site, so always pack snacks and water.

-• On the way back, I usually stop at small tea stalls near Simrol for chai and pakoras.
+• On the way back, stop at small tea stalls near Simrol for chai and pakoras.

 Lakes, Dams & Lazy Day Picnics

-Not every trip has to be about trekking and waterfalls, sometimes I just crave a lazy day by the water.
-Around Indore, there are some beautiful lakes and dams where you can picnic, take boat rides or simply sit back and watch the sun dip behind the hills.
-These are the spots where I slow down, sip chai by the shore and remind myself that not all adventures need to be rushed.
+Not every trip has to be about trekking and waterfalls; sometimes you just crave a lazy day by the water.
+Around Indore, there are some beautiful lakes and dams where you can picnic, take boat rides, or simply sit back and watch the sun dip behind the hills.
+These are the spots where you slow down, sip chai by the shore, and remind yourself that not all adventures need to be rushed.

 Choral Dam